Arts and Humanities FAQs

 HOW DO I KNOW WHETHER HUMAN SUBJECTS APPROVAL IS NEEDED?

-You must indicate if a proposed project involving human participants will require human subjects approval (Human Research Protection Program).
+You must indicate if your proposed project involving human participants will require human subjects approval (Human Research Protection Program).
 In most cases the IRB must decide whether a project is exempt; you cannot make this decision.
 Do not assume that existing/secondary or purchased data sets, data from social media, or other sources of data are exempt from IRB approval.
 Contact the IRB to get a preliminary assessment before you check this box.
 If you receive a Research Committee award, award activation will be contingent on your obtaining any required approvals.

 HOW DOES THE RESEARCH COMMITTEE SUPPORT LONG-TERM RESEARCH PROJECTS SUCH AS SCHOLARLY MONOGRAPHS?